Using gcloud for Virtual Machines

 Our first goal is to create a virtual machine (VM) instance.
 As a reminder, a VM is basically a virtualized operating system.
 That means instead of installing an operating system (like Linux, macOS, Windows, etc) on a physical machine, software is used to mimic the process.

 LTS versions of Ubuntu are stable.
 Non-LTS versions of Ubuntu receive nine months of standard support, and generally apply cutting edge technology, which is not always desirable for server operating systems.
 Each version of Ubuntu has a code name.
-20.04 has the code name Focal Fossa.
+24.10 has the code name Oracular Oriole.
 You can see a list of versions, code names, release dates, and more on Ubuntu's Releases page.

 We will create our VM using the gcloud console.
 To do so, follow these steps from the Project page:

-- In the window, select Ubuntu from the Operating system drop down box.
+• In the sidebar, select Ubuntu from the Operating system drop down box.

 Later in the semester when we install Koha, we will need to create a virtual machine with more CPUs and memory.
 We will be charged more for those machines.
 Since we do not yet need the extra resources, we will start off with fairly low powered machines.